ifwe/bruce/doc/design.md

 for each partition, and status information for the brokers, topics, and partitions.
 Bruce uses this information to choose a destination broker and partition for each message.
-If Bruce receives a message for an unknown topic, it will discard the message.
-Bruce does not currently support automatic topic creation, although this capability will probably be added in the near future.
-As documented
-[here](https://github.com/tagged/bruce/blob/master/doc/sending_messages.md#message-types),
-Bruce provides two different message types, *AnyPartition* messages and *PartitionKey* messages, which implement different types of routing behavior.
+If Bruce receives a message for an unknown topic, it will discard the message unless automatic topic creation is enabled.
+In the case where automatic topic creation is enabled, Bruce first sends a single topic metadata request to one of the brokers, which is the mechanism for requesting creation of a new topic.
+Assuming that a response indicating success is received, Bruce then does a complete refresh of its metadata, so that the metadata shows information about the new topic, and then handles the message as usual.
+As documented [here](https://github.com/tagged/bruce/blob/master/doc/sending_messages.md#message-types), Bruce provides two different message types, *AnyPartition* messages and *PartitionKey* messages, which implement different types of routing behavior.